 If you must travel for personal reasons, follow all state and local travel restrictions currently in place.
 All travelers should consult the CDC’s recommendations related to domestic travel and international travel, which differ depending on vaccination status.
 International travelers should consult the CDC’s website for the latest travel health notices and COVID-19 travel recommendations by destination, and research the restrictions imposed in the country they plan to visit, as well as any U.S. government restrictions that could impact their return home, as the global travel situation is changing frequently.

 Employee Domestic Travel

-Employees wishing to travel should carefully review Centers for Disease Control and Prevention and Pennsylvania Department of Health guidance; research the restrictions imposed in the area(s) to which they are traveling and make sure they can comply with any restrictions; obtain permission to travel from their unit executive; and arrange any necessary air travel through Anthony Travel, Penn State’s preferred travel agency.
+Employees wishing to travel should carefully review Centers for Disease Control and Prevention and Pennsylvania Department of Health guidance; research the restrictions imposed in the area(s) to which they are traveling and make sure they can comply with any restrictions; and arrange any necessary air travel through Anthony Travel, Penn State’s preferred travel agency, when possible.

 - Practice physical distancing and hygiene recommendations before and during travel.

 - Obtain masks, hand sanitizer, and any PPE that might be necessary in the course of their work while traveling.
-Masks should be worn at all times when interacting with others and as advised by the area(s) to which they are traveling.
+Masks should be worn at all times when interacting with others.

 - Follow all quarantine guidelines and requirements of the destination.